Mazzanti Automobili: History

 Mazzanti Automobili was established in 2002 as Faralli & Mazzanti in Gello di Pontedera (PI) by Luca Mazzanti, specializing in the design and development of handcrafted automobiles, and Walter Faralli, specializing in the restoration of classic cars.
 The two partners set up a small automobile workshop, which was intended both to restore vehicles and to practice design skills.

-They developed exotic sports cars with their first endeavour called the F&M Antas which was manufactured entirely by hand.
+They developed exotic sports cars with their first model called the F&M Antas, which was manufactured entirely by hand.

-The enterprise was split into separate units in 2010 namely "Mazzanti Automobili" and "Faralli Restauri" - when the two partners took independent approaches and decided to concentrate on their different inclinations.
+The enterprise was split into two units, "Mazzanti Automobili" and "Faralli Restauri," in 2010, when the two partners took independent approaches and decided to focus on their respective areas of expertise.